G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/transform_node_guide.md

 -   Use dots (`.`) to access fields inside objects (e.g., `user.profile.name`).
 -   Use integer numbers to access items within lists (e.g., `orders.0` for the first order, `orders.1.items.0` for the first item in the second order).
+-   If you do not provide an integer index for a list segment, the transformer implicitly fans out across the list and aggregates the subpath values into a list.
+Example: `orders.items.sku` can yield a list of lists of `sku` values (one inner list per order) when both `orders` and `items` are lists.
+-   Bracket syntax like `items[0]` is not supported; use `items.0`.
+-   User-specified wildcards (`*`), slices, and selector expressions are not supported; the fan-out behavior is implicit for non-indexed list segments.

 ### Behavior Notes: